 | CGT at 24% (higher-rate taxpayer, residential property) | £37,080 |

-A gift of property to an individual is a potentially exempt transfer (PET) under IHTA 1984 s.3A.
-No IHT is payable at the date of gift.
-The gift becomes fully exempt if the donor survives 7 years from the date of the PET.
-The 7-year clock starts on the date the deed of gift is executed and legal title passes.
+A gift of property to another individual is a potentially exempt transfer under IHTA 1984 s.3A.
+Nothing is payable at the time.
+If you survive seven full years from the date of the gift, it falls out of your estate completely and no inheritance tax is ever charged on it.
+The clock starts on the day the gift takes legal effect.

 Taper relief: what it reduces and what it does not